Speech Language Pathology

 • Acoustics

-Students must also have completed, or be scheduled to complete prior to the start of the program, coursework in the following content areas with a minimum grade of C- or higher to be eligible for admission to the program or have a deficiency in only one or two of these areas:
+Students must have also completed, or be scheduled to complete prior to the start of the program, coursework in the following content areas with a minimum grade of C or higher to be eligible for admission to the program or have a deficiency in only one or two of these areas:

 • Audiological assessment

-• Audiological rehabilitation
+• Aural rehabilitation

 • Biological science: a course that is entirely or in part related to human or animal biology